Quality or Quantity? On Data Scale and Diversity in Adapting Large Language Models for Low-Resource Translation: Conclusion

 \section{Conclusion}

-In this paper, we approach low-resource LLM-MT from a data-centric perspective, and study performance along two axes: i) scale of parallel data (quantity), and ii) diversity in SFT (quality).
-Through elaborate experiments and analyses with 3 LLMs and 2 language groups, we conclude that quantity plays the dominant role in downstream performance.
-Specifically, we note that parallel data drives performance singificantly during both CPT and SFT, with HRLs and LRLs displaying different behaviours -- making bitext a critical resource even in the modern era of LLM-MT.
-Moreover, we establish that diversity (on multiple fronts) consistently causes decline in MT quality, with multilingual fine-tuning on task-specific data remaining the most effective option -- reaffirming our previous findings on the value of scale.
+In this paper, we approach low-resource LLM-MT from a data-centric perspective and study performance along two axes: i) the size of parallel data and ii) diversity in SFT tasks.
+Through experiments and analyses, we conclude that quantity plays a dominant role in downstream performance.
+Specifically, parallel data drives performance significantly during both CPT and SFT, with HRLs and LRLs displaying different behaviours---making bitext a critical resource even in the modern era of LLM-MT.
+Moreover, we establish that diversity (on multiple fronts) consistently declines MT quality, with multilingual fine-tuning on task-specific data being the most effective option, reaffirming our previous findings on the value of scale.
 We hope these findings will be useful considerations when scaling to massively multilingual LLMs of the future.